 We can then discuss the various solutions depending on the findings, whether that be visual therapy to improve their particular weakness, or just a simple pair of glasses.

 Some children may have rapidly deteriorating short-sightedness from the age of 7 onwards, which can be alarming to the parent.
-In cases like these, Myopia Control is important not just to improve their vision, but also to slow down the deterioration of their eyes, which can lead to multiple health issues when they are older.
+In cases like these, Myopia Control options including OrthoK is important not just to improve their vision, but also to slow down the deterioration of their eyes, which can greatly increase the risks of multiple eye health issues when they are older, including retinal detachments, glaucoma and cataracts.

 If you have a community services card, the examination and a large portion of their glasses tend to be covered under the Enable subsidy, and we can claim that directly through the Ministry of Health on your behalf.